 In your will, you appoint a personal representative who will be responsible for stepping into your shoes and winding up your affairs.
-Generally, a personal representative (sometimes also referred to as an executor or administrator) does not need special financial or legal knowledge, and many individuals feel comfortable naming a spouse as the primary personal representative with a friend or family member as the alternate.
-When the time comes, the person you appoint can accept or decline this responsibility.
+Generally, a personal representative doesn't need special financial or legal knowledge, and many individuals feel comfortable naming a friend or family member.
+When the time comes, the person you appointed can accept or decline this responsibility.
 Many personal representatives work closely with attorneys throughout the entire probate process, while others prefer to keep costs low and handle much of the work themselves.
 The personal representative is entitled to reasonable compensation, which is paid from the estate.